|Screenshots from Facebook Live.|

 Anderson recalled the matriarchal ingenuity in her own family.
 She’d learned from the best, she said: her mother wore a cool guise of blunt practicality throughout her life.
 It wasn’t insensitivity—the facade hid a deep desire for Anderson to adapt, persevere, and overcome.
 She’d need all those things as a Black woman in a white man’s world.

-As Anderson reminisced, a lone figure filled her mind’s eye—her grandmother.
-Anderson only knew her as a feeble, older woman with dementia.
+As Anderson reminisced, a lone figure filled her mind’s eye—her grandmother, who struggled with Alzheimer's later in life.
 Her mother told of her own mother’s ingenuity.
-She’d been barred from everything but a second-grade education.
-In turn, her grandmother spent her life as a domestic worker to feed her family.
+She’d been barred from everything beyond a second-grade education.
+Her great grandmother spent her life as a domestic worker to feed her family, and her grandmother spent her life as a dressmaker and seamstress.

 Her 2018 publication Everything is Necessary has a cover adorned with Anderson’s childhood face; that face would overcome the trials and tribulations set upon it.
 Anderson’s victory and her family’s sacrifices gave her agency.
 She will publish another book, A Spell for Living, that explores that agency later this year.